ravenscroftj/timetrack/README.md

 timetrack loads its configuration from a file in your user directory called ~/.timetrack.
 Here you can define the following:

+  * track_file: path to the actual file you want to use to log to.
+  * working_hours: number of hours you work per day - used to calculate remaining time in the list command

 ## Usage